zkniebel/SitecoreUML/Documentation/chapter1.md

 Please note that the roadmap is tentative and subject to change.

+**Scroll down to see the latest changes and the current backlog.** If you're looking for a feature \(even one that you would like to request\) that listed then please reach out to me over Sitecore Slack \(@zachary\_kniebel\) and I will do my best to add it.
+Similarly, I can occasionally provide early releases for features that you require that have not yet been implemented or completed.
+Reach out to me and I will see what I can do.

 ### Version alpha

 * [x] Initial build out of core features